dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 8. Communicate with the WPF content object by using the reference that you stored in the static field to set properties, call methods, etc.

 > [!NOTE]
-> You can do some or all of the WPF content class definition for Step One in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] using the default partial class of the content class, if you produce a separate assembly and then reference it.
-Although you typically include an <xref:System.Windows.Application> object as part of compiling the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] into an assembly, you do not end up using that <xref:System.Windows.Application> as part of the interoperation, you just use one or more of the root classes for [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] files referred to by the application and reference their partial classes.
+> You can do some or all of the WPF content class definition for Step One in XAML using the default partial class of the content class, if you produce a separate assembly and then reference it.
+Although you typically include an <xref:System.Windows.Application> object as part of compiling the XAML into an assembly, you do not end up using that <xref:System.Windows.Application> as part of the interoperation, you just use one or more of the root classes for XAML files referred to by the application and reference their partial classes.
 The remainder of the procedure is essentially similar to that outlined above.
 >
 > Each of these steps is illustrated through code in the topic [Walkthrough: Hosting WPF Content in Win32](walkthrough-hosting-wpf-content-in-win32.md).